mackenziekbrooks/dci102-f19-humanities-data/docs/schedule.md

 ### 10/15/19 // Tuesday

 Prof. Brooks is away at conference.
-To make up for our missed class time, please complete Unit 2 / Activity 1.
+To make up for our missed class time, please complete [Unit 2 / Activity 1](Unit2/unit2_activities.md).
 You can work together on this activity if you want, but you will need to write individual blog posts summarizing your work.
 The activity and blog post should be completed in Box and Canvas by Thursday at class time.

-**Read for Tuesday the 17th:**
+**Read for Thursday the 17th:**

 * [Demystifying Networks](http://journalofdigitalhumanities.org/1-1/demystifying-networks-by-scott-weingart/), Parts 1 & 2
 * [Networks Analysis ](http://www.themacroscope.org/?page_id=889)